FAQs

 What is the application process?

-Applicants will be informed if they have been selected for interview by 7 March 2024 with interviews scheduled for 26 March 2024.
+Applicants will be informed if they have been selected for interview in early March 2026 with interviews scheduled for late March 2026.

 When do the Fellowships begin?